-Today, anyone using digital signage to market their product or business typically uses one of these hardware screen displays:
+Anyone using digital signage to market their product or business typically uses one of two different hardware screen displays:

 Well, sort of.

 The LCD screen has origins dating back as far as 1888, but the development of the actual screen started with an RCA researcher named Richard Williams.
-Williams discovered that liquid crystals exhibited some interesting electrooptic characteristics.
-Unfortunately, Williams doesn’t often get credited for his scientific work with LCD, thanks to a man named George H. Heilmeier.
+Williams discovered that liquid crystals exhibited some interesting electro-optic characteristics.
+Unfortunately, Williams doesn’t often get credited for his scientific work with LCD, thanks to the likes of a man named George H. Heilmeier.

 George H. Heilmeier, PhD, ended up in the National Inventors Hall of Fame and was credited with inventing the LCD screen.
-While Williams originally discovered what the liquid crystals could do, Heilmeier claimed he “stumbled” upon the same discovery in 1964.
-At any rate, it was Heilmeier who developed the first working LCD screen in 1968.
+While Williams originally discovered what the liquid crystals could do, Neilmeier claimed he “stumbled” upon the same discovery in 1964.

 Media players were born when computers were born, essentially.
-Media players were originally fullsized computers, and usually were hidden under an entire station casing so you’d only see the screen.
+Media players were originally computers, but today they are much smaller and more compact, still resembling a VCR in some cases.